ParasHQ/paras-launchpad-locales/README.md

 The translator must create a pull request to GitHub - ParasHQ/paras-launchpad-locales

-The translation must cover all string values inside every JSON files in en/
+The translation must convert all values from en.json to the Japanese version in jpn.json

 ## Bounty